 Use “Quick Parts” in Word to re-use pieces of text

-You can save pre-defined pieces of text for re-use in different Word documents In my last blog post, I described how you can use “autocorrect” in Word to correct your oft-repeated spelling mistakes automatically, and also to replace several words with just a few keystrokes.
-There is a similar option called “Quick Parts” for more …
+You can save pre-defined pieces of text for re-use in different Word documents I have described in other blog posts how you can use “autocorrect” in Word to correct your oft-repeated spelling mistakes automatically, and also to replace several words with just a few keystrokes.
+You can find these posts here: Re-setting Word Options Autocorrect …

 Continue reading Use “Quick Parts” in Word to re-use pieces of text